bettkipkemoi/bettkipkemoi/README.md

 # Brief Intro
 With a background in statistics (BSc.
-Statistics, University of Nairobi), I boast of vast data science, data engineering and stastistics knowledge.
+Statistics, University of Nairobi), and currently undertaking Master of Science (MS) in Data Science at the Open University of Kenya, I boast of vast data science, data engineering and stastistics knowledge.
 Not only do I excel in data collection, data cleaning & preparation, exploration data analysis (EDA), visualizations, modelling, prediction and forecasting but also great SQL and web scraping skills.
 I am a self-taught DevOps engineer, something I really like doing.
 I am love solving problems analytically.
 In summary, my skills include but are not limited to:

 ## Skills
-- data engineering, data science, analytics, visualizations, prediction, machine learning and statistics
+- design and analysis of algorithms, statistical computing, data structures, data engineering, data science, data analytics, visualizations, prediction, machine learning and statistics
 - DevOps {version control, CI/CD, orchestration and containerization, Infrastructure as Code (IaC), Monitoring and Logging, Cloud Platforms, & Configuration management}
 - NLP, AI & prompt engineering
 - technical writing, report writing, medical statistics, biostatistics, proofreading and editing